abrahambeauferris/abrahambeauferris.github.io/index.md

   let vertices = [];
   let faces = [];
+  let isRendering = false; // Flag to check if rendering is active

   // Accumulation buffer
   let accumulationBuffer = new Float32Array(width * height * 3); // Store [R, G, B] for each pixel